Writing a Senior Essay in Comparative Literature

 - Sources: It should list the basic sources you will consult.
 (NOTE: This might not be a complete list of all sources that are finally used in the research, but should indicate the research direction and the types of materials/sources you plan to examine and study).

 In the spring semester, the advisers will continue to offer advice to graduating students who are then in the process of completing a senior essay.
-Graduating seniors are encouraged to set up regular meetings with their advisers and the Director as early as possible in the fall semester and to plan regular consultations with their advisers throughout their senior year.
+Graduating seniors are encouraged to set up regular meetings with their advisers and the Director as early as possible in the spring semester (January) and to plan regular consultations with their advisers throughout their senior year.

 The Senior Seminar: